MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nc-ntifs-driver_fs_notification.md

 A Boolean value that indicates whether the file system has registered (TRUE) or unregistered (FALSE) itself as an active file system.

-## -returns

-This routine does not return a value.

 ## -remarks